-Out of 396 students from across the nation selected this year for Goldwater Scholarships, considered the premier award for undergraduate research in mathematics, engineering and the natural sciences, three of those winners are Kenyon students: math major Katerina Tang ’21 from Ann Arbor, Michigan; and physics majors Ericka Florio ’22 from Seattle; and Ryn Grutkoski ’21 from Moose Lake, Minnesota.
+Out of 396 students from across the nation selected this year for Goldwater Scholarships, considered the premier award for undergraduate research in mathematics & statistics, engineering and the natural sciences, three of those winners are Kenyon students: math major Katerina Tang ’21 from Ann Arbor, Michigan; and physics majors Ericka Florio ’22 from Seattle; and Ryn Grutkoski ’21 from Moose Lake, Minnesota.

 The honor, intended for students who plan to continue their research in graduate school, provides each winner with up to $7,500 for tuition and other education-related expenses.

 While Kenyon students consistently have been awarded Goldwater Scholarships in the past — after being nominated by the College through a rigorous screening process — this is the first time in recent years that three students have won in the same cycle.
 All three winners also have participated in Kenyon’s Clare Boothe Luce Undergraduate Research Scholar Program, which supports women majoring in chemistry, physics, mathematics and statistics.

 “Having a yearlong research opportunity early [in an undergraduate career] makes a difference in people’s ability to write a good Goldwater proposal,” said Professor of Physics Paula Turner, who co-leads Kenyon’s Clare Boothe Luce initiative.
 “Being able to write well and articulate what your research is about and why it’s compelling is necessary, and Clare Boothe Luce has helped students build that.”